ArjArav98/Builders-Association-Website/setup/SETUP-README.md

 # Setting Up This Project!

 ### Pre-requisites
-* Web Server (Either the XAMPP/LAMPP or the LEMP stack)
+* Web Server - Either Nginx or Apache
+* MySQL
+* PHP 7.2
-* Python3.6
+* Python 3.6

+For the first three, you can download either the LEMP or the XAMPP stack to get started.

 ### Setting Up The Database
 * The database schema can be found in ```database/schema.sql```.
 Copy the contents of the file to your clipboard.